| BELATED

 |

-'The Lady Kriemhilde', 'The Fairy Circle' and 'Helen of Troy' MMIV were all rendered in Prismacolor Colored Pencils...
+'The Lady Kriemhilde', 'The Fairy Circle' and 'The Messenger (above) were all rendered in Prismacolor Colored Pencils...
 'Prismacolor Paintings' if you will - because this kind of picture is not at all what comes to mind when people hear the word 'drawing'.
 These relatively new soft oil based colored pencils are not the first Dry Painting Medium: the term 'Pastel Paintings' originated in the 17th century.
-The Prismacolors were also liquifed with solvents and applied with brush in certain areas. ( See the pencil version of Helen of Troy- a tribute to Master Pre-Raphaelite John William Waterhouse displayed large enough for close scrutiny at the very bottom of the page... currently it is being rendered in oil on canvas...)
+Themes from Celtic and Greek Mythology are below...

 Did you know that many of the breathtaking works of Pre-Raphaelite Art done in oil on canvas and panel in the 1800’s were declared not to be Art?
 Not just not fine art but not art at all.
 In London the Royal Academy had a very narrow view as to what qualified.
 No wonder Rossetti led a rebellion against them.
-The Rough treatment of many Pre-Raphaelite greats like the Hon.
-John Collier for what they termed "indecency" was unjust at best.
+The Rough treatment of many Pre-Raphaelite greats like the Honorable John Collier for what they termed "indecency" was unjust at best.

 |